 *Confirm the Wind Exposure Category by consulting your local building authorities.

-Determine the snow load by consulting your local building authorities.
+The most common Ground Snow Load associated with the Zip Code entered for your project location Confirm snow load by consulting your local building authorities.

 Select the pipe size most applicable to your application and subarray size.
 Increasing the pipe size will increase spacing between east-west piers and hole depth.